A natural way to regulate building temperature.

 For this first installation, the Celsius Energy solution is actively providing heating and cooling for a 60-year old commercial building construction that is 3,000 square meters in space and four floors high.
 The total surface installation of the solution is approximately 20 square meters, or just smaller than two parking spots.
 The entire construction, from feasibility study to delivery, was completed in six months.
 Further, the construction did not disrupt regular activity throughout the building, which often sees up to 200 employees per day.

-Celsius Energy is a Schlumberger New Energy business venture, focused on heating and cooling solutions for buildings.
+Celsius Energy is an SLB New Energy business venture, focused on heating and cooling solutions for buildings.
 For more information, visit www.celsiusenergy.com.